For security reasons, it’s strongly recommended that you do not create a WordPress site with the user name “admin”.

-In this step-by-step tutorial for non-technical WordPress users, you will learn how to change your admin username in WordPress from ‘admin’ to a more secure user name.
+In this step-by-step tutorial, we’ll show you how to change the admin username in WordPress from ‘admin’ to a more secure user name.

-How To Change Your WP Admin User Name
+How To Change Your Admin Username In WordPress To Another User Name

-By default, with a new WordPress installation, the first registered user is the administrator.
+Normally, with all new WordPress site installations, the first user is also the admin of the website.

 Having the default WordPress username admin is not recommended, as it poses a security risk to your WordPress site …

-Let’s change the WordPress admin username from ‘admin’ to a more secure user name.
+Let’s change the admin username in WordPress from ‘admin’ to a more secure username.

-Click either on the user name, or the Edit link when hovering over the user name with your mouse …
+Click either on your user name, or click on the Edit link when hovering over the user name with your mouse …

-You can also access your “Profile” section by selecting Users > Your Profile from your admin menu.
+You can also visit your “Profile” area by selecting Users > Your Profile from your admin sidebar menu.

-What you will discover in the Profile page, however, is that you cannot change usernames inside your Dashboard …
+You will discover when you get into the Profile area that you can’t change your user name from the Dashboard …

-So, how can you edit the user name?
+So, how do you change this admin user name?

 Change Admin Username By Creating A New Admin User

-If your WordPress admin login is “admin,” here’s the easiest way to change your user name without going into your server:
+If your WordPress admin login is “admin,” here’s the easiest way to change the username without accessing your server and editing your server files or your WordPress database:

-Next, create a different user name, and assign the new user the role of “Administrator”.
-Save your changes to update your settings …
+Next, create a more secure user name, and assign your new user the role of “Administrator”.
+Save your changes in order to update your settings …

 Log out of your WordPress admin area …